labboy0276/template-vuepress-bootstrap-netlify-lando/README.md

-# VuePress Template
+# VuePress, Bootsrap 4, Netlify, Lando Template

-Use this template to easily spin up Bootsrap 4 themed VuePress sites to use locally and on Netlify.
+Use this template to easily spin up Bootsrap 4 themed VuePress sites to use locally with Lando and on Netlify.

 ### Developing

 You can easily get the site running locally.

-__TODO: Add link to start state spinups__

 ```bash
 # Start it up